Owen Miller Player Props: Brewers vs. Tigers

 Owen Miller At The Plate

-- Miller has picked up a hit in seven games this year (58.3%), including one multi-hit game.
+- In eight of 13 games this season, Miller has had at least one hit, including one game with multiple hits.

-- In 12 games played this year, he has not hit a home run.
+- He has not gone deep in his 13 games this season.

-- Miller has driven in a run twice this season, but just one in each of those games.
+- Miller has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.